Updated Sept. 13, 2018

 These days mobile devices account for more than 50% of internet traffic – three years ago it was 31%.
 The trend is definitely towards mobile.

-As blog design tips go, optimizing for mobile is more of a blog design MUST.
+As blog design tips go, optimizing for mobile is more of a blog design MUST (it’s also very important for SEO.)

 Thus you want your site to be properly optimized for mobile, else those visitors won’t stick around for long.
 The Genesis Framework is designed with mobile in mind, being “perfectly optimized for every browser, device, and screen size.”